 It’s something many Australian’s have done inside an Uber, and likely have no idea is against the law.

-This week, an Uber passenger in Western Australia was spotted drinking alcohol by police traffic patrol.
+In 2018, an Uber passenger in Western Australia was spotted drinking alcohol by police traffic patrol.
 He attempted to hide the beer under his seat, but was ultimately fined $200 for street drinking.

 Although it is widely known it is illegal to drink while driving, most are unaware that the same law applies when you are a passenger.